Wimmics/gen2kgbot/README.md

 ### Scenario 5
 Extends the Scenario 4 with a **retry mechanism if the generated SPARQL query is not syntactically correct**.

-In this case the language model is provided with the previously generated query, and asked to reformulate it.
+In this case the language model is provided with the previously generated query, the parsing error, and asked to reformulate it.

 ### Scenario 6
 Extends the context in Scenario 5 with some **example SPARQL queries** related to the question.